jamesdhope/hierarchical-clustering-sentence-embeddings/README.md

 5. **Extract Keywords**: For each cluster, the code calculates the mean embedding and finds the top words with the highest cosine similarity to this embedding, identifying them as keywords.

 6. **Print Results**: The keywords and corresponding sentences for each cluster are printed to the console.

-## Example

-The code includes an example set of sentences related to various topics such as technology, environment, sports, and culture.
-You can modify this list to explore different datasets.

 ## License